ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 required to access that service, regardless of the link it is on.

-Artificial link names will be generated using HNCP.
+Artificial link names will be generated using HNCP {{RFC7788}}.
 These should only be visible to the user in graphical user interfaces in the event that the same name is claimed by a service on two links.
 Services that are expected to be accessed by users who type in names should use